asomers/mockall/mockall_double/README.md

 # Minimum Supported Rust Version (MSRV)

-Mockall_double is tested with the same MSRV as Mockall itself.
-Currently, that's Rust 1.42.0.  mockall_double's MSRV will not be changed in the future without bumping the major or minor version.
+`mockall_double` is tested with the same MSRV as Mockall itself.
+Currently, that's Rust 1.42.0.  `mockall_double`'s MSRV will not be changed in the future without bumping the major or minor version.

 # License